mariomlz99/MineInsight/README.md

 Landmines remain a persistent threat in conflict-affected regions, posing risks to civilians and impeding post-war recovery.
 Traditional demining methods are often slow, hazardous, and costly, necessitating the development of robotic solutions for safer and more efficient landmine detection.

 MineInsight is a publicly available multi-spectral dataset designed to support advancements in robotic demining and off-road navigation.
 It features a diverse collection of sensor data, including visible (RGB, monochrome), short-wave infrared (SWIR), long-wave infrared (LWIR), and LiDAR scans.
-The dataset includes dual-view sensor scans from both an Unmanned Ground Vehicle (UGV) and its robotic arm, providing multiple viewpoints to mitigate occlusions and improve detection accuracy.
+The dataset includes dual-view sensor scans from both a UGV and its robotic arm, providing multiple viewpoints to mitigate occlusions and improve detection accuracy.

 With over <b>38,000 RGB frames</b>, <b>53,000 SWIR frames</b>, and <b>108,000 LWIR frames</b> recorded in both daylight and nighttime conditions, featuring <b>35 different targets</b> distributed along <b>3 tracks</b>, MineInsight serves as a benchmark for developing and evaluating detection algorithms.
 It also offers an estimation of object localization, supporting researchers in algorithm validation and performance benchmarking.